Generalised linear models

 Topics

-- How many mice will die?
+- How many mice will die of poisoning?
 Fitting dose-response curves with a binomial GLM

-- What to do when extra noise is present?
-Quasi-Poisson and negative binomial GLM
+- The Ebola epidemic: Quasi-Poisson and negative binomial GLM

 Out of scope